Blazeflack/MyMangaTagger/README.md

 [![MyMangaTagger GUI Preview](images/gui-preview-small.png)](images/gui-preview.png)

-**MyMangaTagger** is a desktop tool for managing metadata in `.cbz` files, with support for fetching information from [Anilist](https://anilist.co) (more can and will likely be added).
+**MyMangaTagger** is a desktop tool for managing metadata in `.cbz` files, with support for fetching information from [AniList](https://anilist.co) and [MangaBaka](https://mangabaka.org/).
 It is heavily inspired by [MangaManager](https://github.com/MangaManagerORG/Manga-Manager) and is purely a learning and experimentation project for me, with heavy use of AI assistance.

 The app provides a drag-and-drop GUI that allows you to load manga, fetch metadata, edit fields, and save the results directly inside each archive via `ComicInfo.xml`.